benackles/helloadwords/README.md

 A Simple Program for Learning Google AdWords.

 * Choose your own adventure by personalizing content
-* On site consulting with Chrome Extension to put into practice
+* On site consulting with Chrome Extension to put material into practice

 ### Table of Contents
 1. Introduction